All Episodes

 Let's play the second video.

-Thanks, Rashan.
+Thanks, Russian.

 Let's go to the next one.

-So with everything that was going on this week, I figured I'd send a little more wholesome content.
+So, with everything that was going on this week, I figured I'd send a little more wholesome content.

 Thanks, Michael.

-This is as I've introduced before, this is Sakura.
+This is, as I've introduced before, this is Sakura.

-She's a black female Shivaino.
+She's a black female Shiba Inu.

-More correctly, a Gokusho Mame Shiva.
+More correctly, a Kokosho mame Shiba.

-She's a basically a toy Shiba, and this is Duke.
+She's basically a toy Shiba.

 This is my son's dog.

-And my question is this is there a non-Christian way of confronting this evil, and is there a way of confronting this evil ideology we call wokeism out of people, saving them from corruption.
+And is there a way of confronting this evil ideology we call wokeism out of people, saving them from corruption?

-Can I try to answer?
+Can I try to answer huge won't say?

-There is I won't speak in absolutes, because not everybody agrees with me, but my own conversion was based on discovering the extent of evil that exists in this world.
+But my own conversion was based on discovering the extent of evil that exists in this world.

-The and it led me to conclude that original sin is real and that the devil is real.
+And it led me to conclude that original sin is real and that the devil is real.

-And my view has since solidified, and it's become that unless you build on the rock that is Peter, your ability to think clearly is going to be somewhat limited.
+And it's become that unless you build on the rock that is Peter, your ability to think clearly is going to be somewhat limited.

-Um that's my personal answer.
+That's my personal answer.

 You have to choose the cross.

-I respect your answer for myself.
+Yeah, I respect your answer.

-But either way, either way, you're he's right.
+But either way, either way, he's right.

 There is evil in the world.